This page provides information on the F3 PAXminer tool for capturing and parsing beatdown statistics and attendance records from Backblasts.

 PAXminer pulls the backblast automatically from Slack (using the Slack API) and parses it for all of the statistics, sending those to the database.
 It also stores the entire BB text as well so we can then serve it back to the WordPress website from the database.
 This path keeps it simple.
 Nearly 100% of our PAX use Slack, but the minute we ask people to use both Slack AND the website, adoption drops.
 By keeping the BBs posted through slack and then automating the Slack -> Website transfer of the BB, it makes the BBs searchable in the website as well.

-PAX: <Tag every PAX in attendance with @NAME and include the Q in this list.
-Make sure they’re tagged.
-If not on Slack, just list their F3 name.>
+PAX: Tag every PAX in attendance with @NAME.
+Make sure they’re tagged/blue.
+If not on Slack, just list their F3 name.

-FNGs: <List new FNG names here separated by commas.
+FNGs: Say the total # of FNGs, then list their new F3 names here separated by commas.
 They mostly won’t have Slack accounts set up yet.
-Even if they do, list them here.>
+Even if they do, list them here.

 Conditions: How was the morning?
 Get colorful.

 · Exercise 2

 Q took us out in… <prayer? poem? meditation?
 Silence?
 His why? …>

 Once your region is set up to start running PAXminer, you will specify which Slack channels that it should look in for BackBlasts.
 Post them using the above template.
 As soon as a BackBlast is imported, the Q will receive a confirmation message in Slack like this:

 Once your region’s database begins to collect data, not only will your region be able to get the automated graphs and charts above, but you will also get access to the database to run your own custom queries as you’d like.
 For example, you can pull out some great region statistics with simple SQL queries like that below.
 Don’t know SQL?
 Don’t fret – there are some HIMs around that are more than happy to help you out.
 It’s really not hard.